-Our English star was Albie for his contributions to class discussion throughout the week.
+Our mathematics star was Ollie for his excellent explanations throughout the week.